dsmorgan/yacgb/README.md

 Waiting for stack create/update to complete Successfully created/updated stack - yacgb
 ```
-You can test the syncticker configuration and invoke it once to ensure everything is working...
+You can test the syncticker configuration and invoke it once to ensure everything is working (pass it any event.json file, its contents are ignored)...

 ```shell
 ./4-invoke.sh synctickers ../events/event.json